|

 Documents show Secret Service took

-documents from the U.S. Secret Service obtained by the McCurtain Daily
+internal documents from the U.S. Secret Service obtained by the McCurtain

-Gazette provide details of a project involving the transfer of thousands of
+Daily Gazette provide details of a project involving the transfer of

-telephone and bank records to a government database with the help of U.S. telephone and
+thousands of telephone and bank records to a government database with the

 The documents

-thousands of individual telephone records into a special database the
+transfer of thousands of individual telephone records into a special

 April 19, 1995, Oklahoma City bombing.